harvard-cns/Agg-Evict/README.md

 ## How to build
 Note that on both sender and receiver sides, you has corresponding kernel driver been load and bind to one network port of a NIC and set the **RTE_SDK** environmental variable of DPDK.
 We provide our script to load and bind driver in prepare-dpdk.sh.
+But we only tested this script on ubuntu 16.04 with kernel version of 4.4.0-96-generic and DPDK-16.07.2.
+You might need to refer to [DPDK doc](https://doc.dpdk.org/guides/linux_gsg/index.html), if you are using different versions of system or DPDK.
 You can set corresponding network port address in it, put it into the dpdk fold, and run
 ```
 sudo expect -f prepare-dpdk.sh